All You Need to Know About Canoeing in Dordogne

 That said, the weather can vary, so make sure to check the weather forecast before planning your trip to ensure you don’t encounter a rainy day (if that’s something you’d like to avoid during your trip).

-While the Dordogne waters are relatively calm and safe to canoe in, there still are some inherent risks associated with canoeing.
+While the Dordogne waters are relatively calm and safe to canoe in, there are still some inherent risks associated with canoeing.
 So, here are a few safety tips to keep in mind before you embark on your canoeing adventure.

-- Always wear a life jacket
+• Always wear a life jacket

-- Know the route and the possible hazards
+• Know the route and the possible hazards

-- Check the weather and river conditions
+• Check the weather and river conditions

-- Stay hydrated and sun-protected
+• Stay hydrated and sun-protected

-- Maintain distance from other watercraft
+• Maintain distance from other watercraft

-- Carry essential safety gear
+• Carry essential safety gear

-- Paddle with a partner or group
+• Paddle with a partner or group

-- Respect the wildlife and the local habitat
+• Respect the wildlife and the local habitat

-- Don’t consume alcohol prior to your canoeing
+• Don’t consume alcohol before canoeing

-- Have a plan for emergency situations.
+• Have a plan for emergencies

 What Type of Canoeist Are You?

-Dordogne waters are good for canoeists of all levels and in general, you won’t have to deal with strong currents and unpredictable waters when canoeing in this part of France.
+Dordogne waters are good for canoeists of all levels, and in general, you won’t have to deal with strong currents and unpredictable waters when canoeing in this part of France.

 However, it’s always best to understand your canoeing preferences and realistic skill level.
 That way, you can gauge if the Dordogne waters are the right pick for the type of canoe trip you’re looking for.
 So, here are the different types of canoeists who would typically enjoy the Dordogne waters.